rAlvaPrincipe/abstat-front-end/README.md

 ## References

-For a detailed explanation of ABSTAT’s methodologies and applications, refer to the following paper:
+For a detailed explanation of ABSTAT’s methodologies and applications, refer to the following papers:

-*Principe, R. A. A., Spahiu, B., Palmonari, M., Rula, A., De Paoli, F., & Maurino, A. (2018).
+- *Principe, R. A. A., Spahiu, B., Palmonari, M., Rula, A., De Paoli, F., & Maurino, A. (2018).
 ABSTAT 1.0: Compute, manage and share semantic profiles of RDF knowledge graphs.
 In The Semantic Web: ESWC 2018 Satellite Events: ESWC 2018 Satellite Events, Heraklion, Crete, Greece, June 3-7, 2018, Revised Selected Papers 15 (pp. 170-175).
 Springer International Publishing.*
+- *Alva Principe, R. A., Maurino, A., Palmonari, M., Ciavotta, M., & Spahiu, B. (2021).
+ABSTAT-HD: a scalable tool for profiling very large knowledge graphs.
+The VLDB Journal, 1-26.*
 ---